vkhatri/chef-solrcloud/README.md

 ## Cookbook Advanced Attributes

  * `default[:solrcloud][:manage_zkconfigsets]` (default: `true`): manages solrcloud configSets in zookeeper

     This attribute should be enabled for limited nodes in solrcloud cluster if possible.

  * `default[:solrcloud][:manage_zkconfigsets_source]` (default: `true`): manages solrcloud collections configSets source content directory

     This attribute should be enabled for limited nodes in solrcloud cluster if possible.

+ * `default[:solrcloud][:notify_zkconfigsets_upload]` (default: `true`): notify/triggers configSet upload to zookeeper upon create/update

+    This attribute should be enabled for limited nodes in solrcloud cluster if possible.

  * `default[:solrcloud][:manage_collections]` (default: `true`): if set true, manages solrcloud cluster collections

     This attribute should be enabled for limited nodes in solrcloud cluster if possible.

  * `default[:solrcloud][:notify_restart]` (default: `false`): notify solr service on a solrcloud resource change like config file/template etc.

  * `default[:solrcloud][:zk_run]` (default: `false`): if true solr will start up with embedded zookeeper

     Note: Setting option `node[:solrcloud][:zk_run]` will remove solrcloud config zk_host from solr.xml, mainly meant for testing purpose

  * `default[:solrcloud][:enable_jmx]` (default: `true`): enable jmx

  * `default[:solrcloud][:port]` (default: `8983`): solr service port, must be (>1024 for non root user)